Dragon1 Standard: Concepts

 Concepts are helpful for architects when creating a design because they help to solve problems of creating a solution that answers to various requirements that may even be conflicting.
 For instance, creating a lightweight large object, a big space that feels small, or a very secure open website.

 Sometimes, the meaning of a word gets abstracted from its implementation because of time.
-One can often use etymology sources to find the original meaning of a word, which might be completely different from its meaning now.
+One can often use etymology sources to find the original meaning of a word, which may be completely different from its current meaning.

 Note: It is interesting to see that modern concepts are technology-driven and reflect society's trends, issues, and concerns.
-This of concepts like Green Energy, Privacy Data Protection, or Smart City Services.
+Think of concepts like Green Energy, Privacy Data Protection, or Smart City Services.

 Examples of concepts are: process, business process, process orientation, server, file server, server-based computing, service, and self-service.